How to Keep Your MacBook Malware Free

-The most common gateway for malware to get access to your MacBook is through your browsers.
+The most common gateway for the trojan to get access to your MacBook is through your browsers.
 It uses Java or Flash plugins to trespass and become native.
 Safari, the default web browser on macOS, by default disables them unless enabled manually by you.
-It is useful to keep these setting disabled in all circumstances unless you trust the source.
+It is advantageous to keep these setting disabled in all circumstances unless you trust the source.
 Modern web applications are moving away from using these plugins and thus bring in more security.

 Get an Anti-Malware Tool

-An anti-malware tool is a program that will guard your MacBook against malicious programs popularly known as 'Malware'.
-The program will prevent, detect and remove malware from your devices.
+An anti-malware tool is a program that will guard your MacBook against malicious programs popularly known as a virus.
+The program will prevent, detect and remove it from your devices.